Peterhead Port Authority

 interest.
 The Register of Members' Interests is available

-Board members were paid an annual salary during the year to 31st March 2013 of £6,405, with the Convenor receiving £11,169 and the Deputy Convenor £7,445.
+Board members are paid an annual salary during the year to 31st December 2016 of £8,448, with the Convenor receiving £12,148 and the Deputy Convenor £9,504.
 Board members are also entitled to receive private healthcare insurance paid by the Authority and travel expenses for attending meetings.

 Meetings and Committees

-The Board normally meets on ten occasions during the year.
-There are arrangements to convene additional meetings to discuss particularly important or urgent matters, one such meeting was held during 2011.
+The Board normally meets on eight occasions during the year.
+There are arrangements to convene additional meetings to discuss particularly important or urgent matters, no such meetings were held during 2015.

 In addition to the full Board, a number of Sub-Committees have been formed to consider specific issues and make recommendations to the Board.
 Except for the Remuneration Sub-Committee, the membership of each committee is appointed annually.
 Details of those which met during the year together with a list of members are as follows:-